Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Divergent Component of Motion Analysis of Bipedal Locomotion

-where $T$ is the step duration, $t$ is the elapsed time (or relative time) from the beginning of the current swing phase, $\boldsymbol{\xi}_0$ is the initial DCM at $t=0$.

-The DCM $\boldsymbol{\xi}(t)$ is an exponential function of the time $t$ through a walking step, which represents the unstable motion of a walking gait.
-However, after a swing foot touch-down, the DCM is reset to an initial value due to the update of the contact frame (see Fig. \ref{fig:digit_and_dcm}, Right).
-Suppose that the current step is the $k$-th step ($k\in \mathbb{N}$), $(\boldsymbol{\xi}_0^k)^+$ and $(\boldsymbol{\xi}_T^k)^-$ are the initial and final value of the DCM of the $k$-th step, and $(\boldsymbol{\xi}_0^{k+1})^+$ is the initial value of the ($k$+1)-th step\footnote{$(\boldsymbol{\xi}_0^{k+1})^+$ is also referred to as the DCM offset at the end of the $k$-th step in \cite{khadiv2020walking}.}, where the superscript $(+/-)$ represents the moment right after or before the $k$-th touch-down.
-Then, the reset map of the DCM is given by
+where $t$ is the elapsed time (or relative time) from the beginning of the swing phase, $T$ is the step duration, and $\boldsymbol{\xi}_0$ is the initial DCM at $t=0$.
+During a walking step, the DCM $\boldsymbol{\xi}(t)$ increases exponentially over the time $t$, and is reset to another initial value after a swing foot touchdown due to the update of the contact frame (see \figref{fig:footprints_and_dcm}).
+For the $k$-th step ($k\in \mathbb{N^+}$), let $\boldsymbol{\xi}_{0,k}$ and $\boldsymbol{\xi}_{T,k}$ be the initial and final values of the DCM during the swing phase, and $\boldsymbol{\xi}_{0,k+1}$ be the initial value of the ($k$+1)-th step which is also referred to as the DCM offset at the end of the $k$-th step in~\cite{khadiv2020walking}.
+Then, the reset map of the initial DCM is given by